mradionov/tleaf/README.md

   // top level

-  // args are usually used to define variables or arguments
+  // args are usually used to render variables or arguments
   arg: {

     // shortcut for unit names